Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 4. **Review of Security Decisions:** Decisions with severe security implications MUST be regularly questioned and discussed within the team.

-## 3. Security within Change Management & Agile Development
+## 3. Security in Change Management & Agile Development

 1. **Use of SCM:** All changes of source code MUST be committed to a source code management system (SCM) such as Git.